Altinn/altinn-studio-docs/content/technology/solutions/cli/configuration/_index.md

 ## Maskinporten settings

-All clients interacting with an Altinn App og Altinn Platform must be authenticated using an Altinn Token.
+All clients interacting with an Altinn App and Altinn Platform must be authenticated using an Altinn Token.
 In Altinn CLI, this is enabled by first authenticating through _Maskinporten_, and then converting the token.

 Maskinporten settings cover the configuration for the registered client in maskinporten,